Best time to visit Taiwan

 Austronesian Culture Festival International festival of aboriginal cultures in Taitung, designed to instil pride and preserve traditions, using the example of indigenous peoples such as the Maori of New Zealand.

-Rukai Black Rice Festival The Rukai tribe’s major festival, named in honour of what was once their staple diet but is rarely seen today.
+Rukai Black Rice Festival The Rukai tribe’s major festival, named in honor of what was once their staple diet but is rarely seen today.
 Offerings are made for abundant harvests, and it’s a traditional time for marriage proposals and weddings.
 The biggest ceremony is held at Duona, usually in late November, in Maolin National Scenic Area.

 Ritual of the Short Black People The most poignant expression of Saisiyat (“true people”) identity, meant to appease spirits of a people the tribe are believed to have exterminated.
 Major festival held every ten years, with a smaller one every other year.

 Birth of Bodhidharma Lunar Oct 5.
-Honours the legendary Buddhist monk, also known as the Tripitaka Dharma Master, traditionally credited as the founder of the meditative Chan – or Zen as it’s known in Japan and the West – school of Buddhism.
+Honors the legendary Buddhist monk, also known as the Tripitaka Dharma Master, traditionally credited as the founder of the meditative Chan – or Zen as it’s known in Japan and the West – school of Buddhism.
 Rites performed at the Chung Tai Chan Monastery near Puli.

 Sun Yat-sen’s Birthday Nov 12 (P).
 Marks the birthday of Sun Yat-sen, founder of the Republic of China and the Chinese Nationalist Party who is commonly known as the father of modern China.